Title: Family and Medical Leave

 Failure to Return after FMLA Leave

-If an employee, without approval from the Director of Human Resources, does not return from FMLA leave on the day indicated on the original application or in any approved change of that date, the employee will be considered to have voluntarily resigned from employment with the College as of the day on which the employee’s FMLA was to end.
-In the event this occurs, the College reserves the right to collect from the employee any employer-paid benefits payments made while the employee was on leave, unless the employee’s failure to return to work is due to circumstances outside of the employee’s control (e.g., the continued serious health condition prevents returning to work)
+If an employee, without approval from Employee Relations, does not return from FMLA leave on the day indicated on the original application or in any approved change of that date, the employee will be considered to have voluntarily resigned from employment with the College as of the day on which the employee’s FMLA was to end.
+In the event this occurs, the College reserves the right to collect from the employee any employer-paid benefits payments made while the employee was on leave, unless the employee’s failure to return to work is due to circumstances outside of the employee’s control (e.g., the continued serious health condition prevents returning to work).

 Failure to Meet Policy Requirements